top of page

 Monttosa collection

-On the label of every bottle you will find a date and a batchnumber.
-Select both information in the dropdown buttons and you will find where your oil comes from, the exact location of the grove, production date, total amount of oil, etc.
+On the label of every bottle you will find a date and a batch number.
+Select both information in the dropdown buttons and you will find additional information of your oil, the exact location of the grove, production date, total amount of oil and more.

 Item Information Explanation